Have difficulty threading a needle ?

 For looper holes that thread from front to back, try a pusher threader.

-You’ll need tweezers to grab the loop of thread that goes through the hole, as most sergers don’t have room for fingers in that space !
+You’ll need tweezers to grab the loop of thread behind the hole, as most sergers don’t have room for fingers in that space !

 For looper holes that thread from back to front, try a fine crochet hook for pulling the thread forward through the hole.